 If you live in Scotland you are sent a baby box from the Scottish Government.
-This is packed full with baby items such as clothes, a bath thermometer, ear thermometer, changing mat, hooded towel, muslins, books as well as maternity pads and breast pads for you.
+The box is packed full with baby items such as clothes, a bath thermometer, ear thermometer, changing mat, hooded towel, muslins, books as well as maternity pads and breast pads for you.
 Just about everything you need for the first few weeks is in there.
 The box also comes with a mattress and cellular blanket.
 This can also be used as somewhere for the baby to sleep in the early days.
 Some areas in the UK can get a baby box from Baby Box University where you watch some videos and sign up for it.

 Babies aren’t small for very long and quickly outgrow things before they get used more than a few times.
 Sometimes they never get used at all.
 This means that you can pick up baby equipment and clothes in excellent condition for a fraction of the cost.
 NCT, eBay, Gumtree, local Facebook groups, etc are good places to find bargains.
 I managed to pick up a brand new isofix base for the car seat for £80 that costs £150 in store as well as a Sleepyhead Deluxe (also brand new) £90 when it’s £130 in the shops, both from eBay.

 The only things they advise you not to buy second hand is a car seat (unless it’s from someone you know) and mattress.
-The car seat as it could have been used at a time of an accident and there might be weaknesses in the seat that you won’t know about.
+The car seat might have been used at a time of an accident and there may be weaknesses in the seat that you won’t know about.
 The mattress might be harbouring bacteria and if it’s been lying around in someone’s loft then it may also have mould so that’s why they suggest you buy a new one.